Best New Orleans Family Attractions in Louisiana

 New Orleans, LA 70124

 Wander the lush gardens and touch the drooping Spanish moss in City Park, then enjoy over 2,000 varieties of plants in the Botanical Gardens.
-Originally a project of the Works Progress Association during the Great Depression, it is one of the few remaining examples of public garden design from the Art Deco period.
-Events at the Botanical Gardens (closed Monday, kids under 5 free), including twilight concerts, educational programs, a big Voodoo Fest Halloween celebration and plant sales, go on regularly.
-A favorite space is the New Orleans Historic Train Garden where G-gauge streetcars and freight trains run through a model of the city’s neighborhoods and landmarks, while jazz plays.
-Older kids and families can join their Super Saturdays program as volunteer gardeners.
-Families in need of a break will appreciate City Park’s amusement park, playgrounds, boat rentals on a big lake, and a storyland.
-Morning Call, a restored cafe at the park’s entrance, serves a good beignet and cafe au lait.
-Don’t miss a walk through the New Orleans Museum of Art and Sculpture free sculpture garden (adjacent to the park; kids will enjoy seeing the huge artworks.
+(Closed Monday, kids under 3 free.)
+Regular events include twilight concerts, educational programs, a big Voodoo Fest Halloween celebration and plant sales.
+A favorite family space is the New Orleans Historic Train Garden (open Saturday and Sunday) where G-gauge streetcars and freight trains run through a model of the city’s neighborhoods and landmarks.
+Older kids and families can join their Super Saturdays program (first Saturday of the month) as volunteer gardeners.
+Families in need of a break will appreciate several cafes, plus City Park’s amusement park, playgrounds, boat rentals, and a storyland.
+Don’t miss a walk through the New Orleans Museum of Art and Sculpture’s 12-acre Besthoff Sculpture Garden; kids will enjoy seeing the huge artworks.

 New Orleans, LA 70130